neurodata/treeple/docs/modules/user_guide/tree.rst

 Cluster criteria
 ----------------

-Clustering criterion for :class:`UnsupervisedDecisionTree` is a technique that combines clustering and decision tree algorithms to produce a set of decision rules.
+Clustering criterion for :class:`sktree.tree.UnsupervisedDecisionTree` is a technique that combines clustering and decision tree algorithms to produce a set of decision rules.
 The clustering criterion can be used to identify clusters of data that have similar characteristics, and then construct decision rules based on the clustering results.

-One common clustering criterion for decision trees is the :class:`KMeans` algorithm.
+One common clustering criterion for decision trees is the :class:`sklearn.cluster.KMeans` algorithm.
-The :class:`KMeans` algorithm partitions the data into K clusters based on the distance between the data points.
+The :class:`sklearn.cluster.KMeans` algorithm partitions the data into K clusters based on the distance between the data points.
 The algorithm then constructs a decision tree on each cluster, using the same process as a standard decision tree algorithm.

-Another clustering criterion for decision trees is the :class:`AgglomerativeClustering` algorithm. :class:`AgglomerativeClustering` is a bottom-up clustering method that starts with each data point as a cluster and then iteratively merges the closest pairs of clusters until all the data points are in a single cluster.
+Another clustering criterion for decision trees is the :class:`sklearn.cluster.AgglomerativeClustering` algorithm.
+Agglomerative Clustering is a bottom-up clustering method that starts with each data point as a cluster and then iteratively merges the closest pairs of clusters until all the data points are in a single cluster.
 The resulting tree structure can be used to construct a decision tree by